Lilies of the Field (1930 film): Songs

 The theme song for the movie, titled "I'd Like to Be a Gypsy", was written for the film by Ned Washington and Michael H. Cleary.
-Cleary also wrote "Mechanical Ballet" (a.k.a.
-"Speed") for the film.
-This latter number was featured in a Broadway number sequence.
+Cleary also wrote "Speed", the song used in the Mechanical Ballet sequence for the film.

 Preservation status

 No copies of this film are known to exist, and it is believed that the film is now lost.
 Fragments of the "Mechanical Ballet" sequence are preserved in the 1932 Joe E. Brown comedy film The Tenderfoot.